mwiedemeyer/SPForms/README.md

         data-form-submit-onsuccess              Javascript function to execute after successful submit data-form-submit-onfailed               Javascript function to execute after failure data-form-submit-onvalidationerror      Javascript function to execute if any field is invalid

+        For details about the DropDown options see the Sample.html data-form-select-list                   On select elements, load items from the specified SharePoint list data-form-select-valueColumn            Defines which column from the list should be used as options text and value data-form-select-setValuesToElements    Set the values of additional columns from the SharePoint list to other HTML elements
+                                                Format: HtmlElementId=ColumnFromSPList (you can have multiple separated by comma) data-form-select-dependency-filter      Filter this drop down based on another drop down
+                                                Format: ColumnToFilterFromSPList=FieldNameOfAnotherDropDown

 For the data-form-profile attribute, the following values are allowed: